-Through a partnership with Dr. Chris Bird at Texas A&M University Corpus Christi and with support from The Nature Conservancy - Maui Marine Program, we conduct population surveys four times per year to gather data on the impact of our management actions.
+Through a partnership with Dr. Chris Bird at Texas A&M University Corpus Christi and with support from The Nature Conservancy - Maui Marine Program, we conduct population surveys to gather data on the impact of our management actions.
 We encourage members of the community to join us for 'opihi survey days to learn more about this program.

 We also partner with Na Mamo O Mu'olea that also manages an 'opihi rest area in East Maui.